Transistor4aCPU/linux-gaming-setup/README.md

 # linux-gaming-setup
-A script to install some tools for linux gaming
+A script to install some tools for linux gaming (Not finished)